 You can find the entrance to catacombs in the 14th arrondissement, on Avenue du Colonel Henri Rol-Tanguy.
 But, check their official website because the catacombs sometimes close without notice or explanation.

-Well, that’s it—Paris, done and dusted in seven days.
+Well, that’s it—7 days in Paris, done and dusted.
 Now I’ll be honest, discovering everything Paris has to offer can fill up countless days.
-And you’ll never be at a loss for something to do or see.
+And you’ll never be at a loss for something to do or see with one week in Paris.

-But if you want to cover surefire memorable landmarks, unforgettable attractions, and epic sights, this petit itinerary is your next best friend.
+But if you want to cover surefire memorable landmarks, unforgettable attractions, and epic sights, this petit Paris 7 day itinerary is your next best friend.

 And, the best part is the longer you stay in the city, the easier it is to discover the most fascinating facts about Paris.
 Which just begs the question, when are you going?